Learning to Estimate Without Bias: Biased Constrained Estimation

 \subsection{Deep Learning for Estimation}

 The recent deep learning revolution has led many to apply machine learning methods for estimation \cite{dong2015image, ongie2020deep, gabrielli2017introducing, rudi2020parameter, dua2011artificial,dreifuerst2021signalnet}.
 Deep learning relies on a computationally intensive fitting phase which is done offline, and yields a neural network with fixed complexity that can be easily applied in inference time.
 Therefore, it is a promising approach for deriving low complexity estimators when MLE is intractable.
-To avoid confusion, we note that the main motivation to machine learning is usually in data-driven settings.
-We will touch on this briefly in Section \ref{Additional Applications}, but our main focus is on model-driven settings where deep learning is used to provide low complexity approximations to MLEs and MVUEs.
+To avoid confusion, we note that the main motivation to machine learning is usually in data-driven settings, while our main focus is on model-driven settings where deep learning is used to provide low complexity approximations to MLEs and MVUEs.

 Deep learning relies on a training dataset, and therefore the first step in using it for parameter estimation is synthetic generation of a dataset

 For this purpose, the deterministic $\boldsymbol{y}$ is assumed random with some fictitious prior $p^{\rm{fake}}(\boldsymbol{y})$ such that $p^{\rm{fake}}(\y)\neq0$ for all $\y\in S$.
 The dataset is then artificially generated according to $p^{\rm{fake}}(\boldsymbol{y})$ and the true $p\left(\boldsymbol{x};\boldsymbol{y}\right)$.
 Next, a class of possible estimators ${\mathcal{H}}$ is chosen in order to tradeoff expressive power with computational complexity in test time.
 In the context of deep learning, the class ${\mathcal{H}}$ is usually a fixed differentiable neural network architecture.
 Finally, the learned estimator is defined as the minimizer of the empirical MSE (EMMSE):